What benefits does the Citi Prestige card actually offer?

 Cardholder reviews

-What cardholders say about Citi Prestige insurance
+What cardholders say about the Citi Prestige

 Real experiences on trip delay, cancellation, and claims 3 reviews